swarajdhanulkar/ApiBroker/README.md

 ### 1. Restore NuGet Packages
 After extracting the project folder, navigate to the project directory and run the following command to restore the necessary NuGet packages:
 ###  Restore NuGet PackagesRun using this commands
-dotnet restore
+1) dotnet restore,
-dotnet build
+2) dotnet build,
-dotnet run
+3) dotnet run.

 ### after solution started just go to local pory there you find the Swagger documentation